pippinbarr/cart253-2018/modules/core-arrays/core-arrays.md

 ???

-- Note that like with variables, JavaScript doesn't check what __type__ of thing you put in an array, so you __could__ store some numbers, some truth values, some objects, etc. all in the __same array__, but you should probably avoid it.
+- Note that like with variables, JavaScript doesn't check what __type__ of thing you put in an array, so you __could__ store some numbers, some truth values, some objects, etc. all in the __same array__, but you should probably afunction it.

 ---